 Hotel offer free wifi.

-Please note that these rooms are held only for a limited period for CBCR-Rome attendees, until 25th August, 2019.
+Please note that these rooms are held only for a limited period for CBCR-2020 attendees, until 25th August, 2019.
 After this time the rates and availability are no longer guarantee.

 Rome is the capital city of Italy and of the Lazio region.
 With 2.9 million residents in 1,285 km2 (496.1 sq mi), it is also the country's largest and most populated commune and fourth-most populous city in the European Union by opulation within city limits.
 The Metropolitan City of Rome has a population of 4.3 million residents.
 The city is located in the central-western portion of the Italian Peninsula, within Lazio (Latium), along the shores of Tiber River.